 GPIO_number_button=15 # default

 A solution may also require one or two small pieces of additional hardware.

 Solution 1 "With isolator"

 The solution is applicable only to a HomeLab-pH module used in tandem with an isolator (the HL-Isol module).
 It makes use of a jumper-pin header present at the bottom side of the isolator board.
 The jumper-pin is removed and a short jumper wire is connected as shown on the picture.
 The other end of the wire is connected to the selected RPi pin (GPIO 27).
 Then a splitter, an isolator and a measuring module are stacked in consecutive order.
 In this solution the UART communication is fulfilled through the parallel connector of the Splitter board.

 The solution is applicable only to a non-isolated measuring module.
 A ribbon cable connects the RPi to the JP2 (male) connector of the module.
 The cable special connector at the RPi side does not block the UART pins and also connects the selected LED/button pin (GPIO 27).
 The UART communication is fulfilled via the freed pins #6, #8 and #10 on RPi header.

 Solutions 1 and 2 are combined to connect RPi to a splitter by means of the special ribbon cable.
 A measuring module, with or without isolator, is mounted on a parallel connector of the Splitter board.

 Solution 4 "Pi 4"

 When using Raspberry Pi 4 you may leave Homelab measuring module stacked on its usual place as the Pi header has other UART pin-sets available.
-A good alternative pin-set for UART communication is either UART4 (GPIO 8 and 9) or UART5 (GPIO 12 and 13).
+Good alternative pin-sets for UART communication are UART4 (GPIO 8 and 9) or UART5 (GPIO 12 and 13).
 The change would only require setting OS variables.
 Find more about RPi UARTs and their configuration.

 |Applicability||Additional hardware||Module to RPi|